 In the world of higher education, it's common to hear industry experts say that few students attending college pay full "sticker price," which is the official version of a college's total costs.
 Yet with nothing else to go on, many students end up basing their college search, and ultimate school selection, on just that--pure sticker price.
 But this may be about to change.

-The Higher Education Act of 2008 requires colleges to install "net price" calculators on their websites by the fall of 2011.
+The Higher Education Act of 2008 required colleges to install "net price" calculators on their websites by the fall of 2011.
 "Net price" is what a student actually pays to attend a college, after subtracting merit aid and need-based grant aid from the sticker price.
 The government's intent in mandating net price calculators is to provide students with a more accurate picture earlier in their college search of what they will likely need to pay at specific colleges based on their own financial and academic circumstances.

 Each year, colleges publish their sticker prices on their websites and written materials.
 In a typical scenario, a college's sticker price may cause a prospective student (and his or her parents) to cross that college off the list early in the selection process, even though the student may have had a very good chance of receiving merit or need-based grant aid that would have resulted in a much lower net price.

 This scenario is likely to play out more frequently as more colleges surpass the $50,000 mark.
 According to the Chronicle of Higher Education, 100 colleges charged $50,000 or more for tuition, fees, room, and board in 2010/2011.
-And more colleges will join their ranks next year if costs increase at the typical rate of about 5% per year.

 The net price difference